 See the ‘How to use this‘ page for guidance on how to get the most out of this WordPress site!

-Please note, from December 2015 until further notice I will unfortunately not be able to respond to comments or requests for technical advice.
+Please note, from December 2015 until further notice I will unfortunately not be able to respond as much as I’d like to comments or requests for technical advice.
 There are just too many coming in, and I have too much other work to concentrate on at the moment.
 However, the promise I always make to those whom I know or have taught still stands, you are welcome to email me and I will do my best to give you some kind of answer even if it has to be brief!

 What follows explains how I approached this before, which I’ll leave here as it is because I hope to resume sometime.